Patents and Trademarks

-- failure of the invention to meet the criteria of patentability;
+- the invention fails to meet the criteria of patentability;

 - the claims of the invention contain features that were missing on the filing date in the description of the invention and in the claims for the invention;

-- patent was granted with a false indication of its author or patent holder.
+- a patent was granted with a false indication of its author or patent holder.

 The trademark shall be found invalid fully or in part on the following grounds:

-- trademark protection has been granted in contravention of the absolute grounds for refusal (e.g. trademark was generally accepted symbol and term);
+- trademark protection has been granted in contravention of the absolute grounds for refusal (e.g., the trademark was generally accepted symbol and term);

-- trademark holder lost status of entrepreneur or a company was liquidated;
+- a trademark holder lost the status of entrepreneur or a company was liquidated;

 5. Are foreign patents and trademarks recognized and, if so, under what circumstances?

-Generally, Russia recognizes only patents and trademark which are registered in Russia or protected under international treaties, which is effective within the Russia.
-Foreign patent and trademark may be recognized in Russian under conventional priority provided that they meet certain requirements.
+Generally, Russia recognizes only patents and trademarks that are registered in Russia or protected under treaties, that are effective within Russia.
+A foreign patent or trademark may be recognized in Russia under conventional priority provided they meet certain requirements.

-Russia has three patent systems for inventions: national and regional, international.
-The regional patent system is based on the Eurasian Patent Convention, which is applied by eight members of Commonwealth of Independent States.
-Under Eurasian Patent Convention a patent holder is entitled to obtain united Eurasian Patent.
+Russia has three patent systems for inventions: national, regional, and international.
+The regional patent system is based on the Eurasian Patent Convention, which is applied by eight members of the Commonwealth of Independent States.
+Under Eurasian Patent Convention a patent holder is entitled to obtain a united Eurasian Patent.
 Moreover, Russia is a signatory member of the Patent Cooperation Treaty which enables foreign companies to adhere to patent protection in Russia.

-Any person, who has duly filed a first application for a patent in a member state of the Paris Convention, is entitled to enjoy priority date of the first application in a subsequent Russian application, filed not later than 12 months after the first application.
+Any person, who has duly filed the first application for a patent in a member state of the Paris Convention, is entitled to enjoy the priority date of the first application in a subsequent Russian application, filed not later than 12 months after the first application.

-Russia provides national and international registration systems of trademarks (Madrid Treaty and Protocol Relating to the Madrid Treaty).
+Russia provides national and international registration systems of trademarks (the Madrid Treaty and Protocol Relating to the Madrid Treaty).

-Any person, who has duly filed a first application for a trademark in a member state of the Paris Convention, is entitled to enjoy priority date of the first application in a subsequent Russian application, filed not later than 6 months after the first application.
+Any person, who has duly filed the first application for a trademark in a member state of the Paris Convention, is entitled to enjoy the priority date of the first application in a subsequent Russian application, filed not later than 6 months after the first application.

 6. Are there any non-patent/trademark barriers to competition to protect medicines or devices?

 Courts interpreted the term “the date of the preclinical and clinical trials” too narrowly.
-The Intellectual Property Court in case No. A40-188378/2014 stipulated that the data exclusivity regime could not apply to information published in the specialized printed editions and shall cover only those clinical trial data provided to Minzdrav within the registration procedure.
+The Intellectual Property Court in case No. A40-188378/2014 stipulated that the data exclusivity regime could not be applied to the information published in specialized printed editions and shall cover only those clinical trial data provided to Minzdrav within the registration procedure.

 7. Are there restrictions on the types of medicines or devices that can be granted patent and trademark protection?

-No, there are no particular restrictions to any types of medicines or devices that can be granted patent and trademark protection except those that were mentioned in Question 60 of this Chapter.
+No, there are no particular restrictions to any types of medicines or devices that can be granted patent and trademark protection except those that were mentioned in Question 3.

 8. Must a patent or trademark license agreement with a foreign licensor be approved or accepted by any government or regulatory body?